 Microsoft are rapidly adding new features and updates to Office 365 to further improve its offerings but they have also been adding completely new products and applications.
-Last year saw the introduction of Sway, Delve and Office Video to Office 365 and now Office 365 Planner has been released.
-We want to take a look at this new app to show its features, benefits, explain how you can access it.
+Last year saw the introduction of Sway, Delve and Office Video to Office 365 and more recent additions include Microsoft Teams and Microsoft Planner.
+This article looks at Microsoft Planner to show its features, benefits and give you ideas on how to adopt it.

-Our simplest explanation is that it’s a way to organise teamwork – similar to Asana, Slack or Wunderlust for task/ project management.
-(Interestingly, Microsoft acquired Wunderlist last year, so I am curious what will happen here).
+Our simplest explanation is that it’s a way to organise teamwork and tasks – similar to Asana, Slack or Trello for task/ project management.
 Office 365 Planner provides a hub for team members to create plans, organise and assign tasks to different users and to check updates on progress through dashboards.
 It also provides a centralised place where files can be shared and gives visibility to the whole team.
+As an Office 365 app, you can find Planner within your Office 365 home under your apps.

 Planner and Groups